jbuceta/TiFoSi/README.md

 Automatization of the compilation and execution process

-The script files "buildandrun" and "buildandrun3" (UNIX) allows to automatization the compilation and execution in a single step.
+The script file "buildandrun" (UNIX) allows to automatization the compilation and execution in a single step.
 Basically this file combines an initial check of the requirements to use TiFoSi, a call to the python file processing script, and running the executable file together with other features: the possibility of creating a directory for the executable, an error detection step, the possibility to visualize the configuration file before compilation...
 In order to use this file the user must first change its attribute an make it executable:

 • chmod +x ./buildandrun

-• chmod +x ./buildandrun3

 After that the script can be used by single executing:

-• ./buildandrun (in case you are using python2.7)
+• ./buildandrun

-• ./buildandrun3 (in case you are using python3.x)

 Output Visualization

-The python (3.x) script makePlot.py generates images to visualize the data files generated during a simulation (protein concentration and cell types).
+The python script makePlot.py generates images to visualize the data files generated during a simulation (protein concentration and cell types).
 Alternative visualization tools can be found in the webpage of the project http://tifosi.thesimbiosys.com (visualization tools)

 makePlot.py requires matplotlib: